cedadev/padocc/docs/source/filehandlers.rst

-Custom Pipeline Errors
+Padocc Filehandlers
 ======================

 **A summary of the custom errors that are experienced through running the pipeline.**

-.. automodule:: padocc.core.errors
+.. automodule:: padocc.core.filehandlers
     :members:
     :show-inheritance: